swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 x.foo() // Can we call Derived.foo()?
 ```

-Types that don't perform custom actions in `deinit` and only need to release references don't need isolated or async `deinit`.
+Types that don't perform custom actions in `deinit` and only need to release references don't need isolated `deinit`.
 Releasing child objects can be done from any thread.
 If those objects are concerned about isolation, they should adopt isolation themselves.
 Implicit deinitializers cannot opt-in into isolation, so they are synchronous and nonisolated by default.

 ```swift
 class Foo {